tensegrity-robotics/tensegrity-robotics.github.io/workshop.md

 #  Tensegrity Workshop 2025

-# RoboSoft 2025 - Lausanne Switzerland
+# RoboSoft 2025 - Lausanne, Switzerland

  ![a group photo of the attendees at the tensegrity workshop 2025 in Lausanne, Switzerland](img/tensegrity_workshop_2025.jpg)